darksinge/gitops-demo/README.md

 - That was easy.
 - Don't have to worry about HPA or Cluster scaling.
 It's just works.
 - Don't have to worry about specifying resource requests or limits.
+- Don't have to worry about updating/patching software on EC2 instances.

 Cons:
 - In my tests, Fargate did not scale nearly as fast as the HPA.
 This is a pretty big drawback.